marcglasberg/asyncredux.com/flutter/advanced-actions/action-status.md

 That's called an "original error" because it's the error that was originally thrown by the action's `before` or `reduce` methods.
-However, this error might have been changed by the action itself, by the action's `wrapError()` method.
+However, this error might have been changed by the action's `wrapError()` method.

 For this reason you can also get the "wrapped error":